 The new and updated curriculum is based on disciplinary approach with rigour and depth taking care that the syllabus is not heavy and at the same time it is comparable to the international level.
-The knowledge related to the subject of Chemistry has undergone tremendous changes during the past one
+The knowledge related to the subject of Chemistry has undergone tremendous changes during the past

 decade.
-Many new areas like synthetic materials, bio -molecules, natural resources, industrial chemistry are coming in a big way and deserve to be an integral part of chemistry syllabus at senior secondary stage.
-At international level, new formulations and nomenclature of elements and compounds, symbols and units of physical quantities floated by scientific bodies like IUPAC and CGPM are of immense importance and need to be incorporated in the updated syllabus.
+Many new areas like synthetic materials, biomolecules, natural resources, industrial chemistry are coming in a big way and deserve to be an integral part of chemistry syllabus at a senior secondary stage.
+At an international level, new formulations and nomenclature of elements and compounds, symbols and units of physical quantities floated by scientific bodies like IUPAC and CGPM are of immense importance and need to be incorporated in the updated syllabus.
 The revised syllabus takes care of all these aspects.
 Greater emphasis has been laid on use of new nomenclature, symbols and formulations, teaching of fundamental concepts, application of concepts in chemistry to industry/ technology, logical sequencing of units, removal of obsolete content and repetition, etc.

 The curriculum of Chemistry at Senior Secondary Stage aims to :